 Well, duties can be paid by the merchant (you) or your customer.
 The two types of duties are: delivery duty paid (DDP) and delivery duty unpaid (DDU).
 With DDP, the merchant (you) is responsible for all applicable duties and fees.
 The total is paid upfront by the carrier, and the merchant receives a bill.

-If your customer pays it’s called Duties unpaid.
-With DDU, the recipient (your customer) must pay the duty.
+With DDU, the recipient (your customer) must pay.
 If you go with DDU, make sure it’s extremely, exceptionally, extraordinarily clear on your checkout page!

 Availability in the destination country